 Hot Tub Maintenance Course

-I bought Swim University’s Hot Tub Maintenance Course a while after I bought my first hot tub that was outside and was struggling with maintaining it.
+I bought Swim University’s Hot Tub Maintenance Course a while after I bought my first hot tub and struggled to maintain it.
 It was money very well spent and it has paid for itself many times over the years as I have saved by not needing to use as many chemicals as I did previously.

 EXCLUSIVE OFFER to visitors of this site

 Use the discount code EASY10 at checkout to save 10% on this Swim University course.

 Choosing between bromine vs chlorine you should use as a hot tub sanitizer will ultimately depend on what you need out of your hot tub.
 If you want a cheaper option, chlorine might be the better choice for you.
 On the other hand, if you prefer things to last longer and do not mind spending a bit more money on your hot tub, bromine is a safer bet.